Note: The links below will

 did not affect operations or spending of funds.
 We could use an extra

-even though crashed and the arm was never deployed outside of lab tests.
+even though MPL crashed and the arm was never deployed outside of lab tests.

 This Week In Space History: As we approach the launch of the crew